cevo-public/harvester-database-and-automation/automation/spsp_exporter/ReadMe.md

 To develop and test locally:
 * Make a copy of the `database` folder in this folder here.
-* Create a folder named `identities` and copy the necessary SSH private key files into it.
 * Set the environment variables appropriately, according to the description above.
 Find templates in the `config` folder.
+* Copy the necessary SSH private keys to the `identities` folder.
 * Make sure you have [VS Code] installed as well as its [Dev Containers] extension.
 * Open this very folder in VS Code, e.g. by running `code .` in it.
-  Just make you it inherits the environment in which the variables are defined.
+  (It needs to inherit the environment in which the variables were defined.)
 * You will be prompted to "Reopen in Container".
 * Inside the container, run `create_configs.sh` and `vpipe_mount.sh`.